jonathanlermitage/manon/README.md

   * migration from **Maven to Gradle** (but I'll stick to Maven).
 Stable and functional, but still needs some improvements.
 See commit [cf79b9c](https://github.com/jonathanlermitage/manon/commit/cf79b9c1f0a7eee7ffcd8a1fd0b1e05e11f1de75) ([spring5-mvn-to-gradle](https://github.com/jonathanlermitage/manon/tree/spring5-mvn-to-gradle) branch)
 * **Spring Boot 2** (Spring Framework 5)
   * you can compare [spring4](https://github.com/jonathanlermitage/manon/tree/spring4) and [spring5](https://github.com/jonathanlermitage/manon/tree/spring5) branches to study migration from Spring Boot 1 (Spring Framework 4) to Spring Boot 2
-* built with JDK11 on Travis CI, targets JRE8 bytecode.
-See commit [f778bf0](https://github.com/jonathanlermitage/manon/commit/f778bf072ebcd951082be934ef4b4af763beb103) ([spring5-light-jre8-with-jdk11](https://github.com/jonathanlermitage/manon/tree/spring5-light-jre8-with-jdk11) branch)
+* built with JDK8 and JDK11 on Travis CI, targets JRE8 bytecode
 * **Spring Web** with a **REST API**
 * **Spring Security**, to authenticate users via auth_basic and fetch authentication data from SQL database
 * **Spring Data** to serve data from a database